← Back to Blog

 Building AI-Powered Web Apps with Next.js and the Claude API in 2026

-AI is no longer a nice-to-have feature — it's becoming the baseline expectation for modern web applications.
-If you're a Next.js developer in 2026, knowing how to wire up a language model API is as essential as knowing how to fetch from a REST endpoint.
+AI is no longer a nice-to-have feature.
+It is becoming the baseline expectation for modern web applications.
+If you are a Next.js developer in 2026, knowing how to wire up a language model API is as essential as knowing how to fetch from a REST endpoint.

-In this post I'll show you how to integrate Anthropic's Claude API into a Next.js 14 (App Router) project, using the official @anthropic-ai/sdk package — including streaming responses, proper error handling, and a clean UI pattern you can drop into a real product.
+In this post I will show you how to integrate Anthropic's Claude API into a Next.js 14 (App Router) project, using the official @anthropic-ai/sdk package, including streaming responses, proper error handling, and a clean UI pattern you can drop into a real product.

 Why Claude?